Floorp-Projects/Floorp/tools/profiler/docs/code-overview.rst

 ######################

-This is an overview of the code that implements the Profiler inside Firefox with dome details around tricky subjects, or pointers to more detailed documentation and/or source code.
+This is an overview of the code that implements the Profiler inside Firefox with some details around tricky subjects, or pointers to more detailed documentation and/or source code.

 It assumes familiarity with Firefox development, including Mercurial (hg), mach,